-About: Patient Safety
+About: Questions to Ask for Patient Safety

 The popularity of cosmetic procedures and the growth and wide availability of effective non-invasive technologies have resulted in a large number of medical cosmetic procedures that are not performed by physicians trained in these procedures.
 This in turn has led to an increase in patients seeking medical attention for complications from such treatments.